eric-lefort/eric-lefort.github.io/_projects/3_project.md

 <div class="caption">
     Left: a photo a picture of the nearly completed map on a backing of pine boards.

-    Right: For fun, here is a photo I took on the hike:
+    Right: For fun, a photo I took on the hike.
 </div>

 ## Future Work